George Floyd’s brother discusses the meaning of his testimony: ‘I can tell the world what he meant to us’

 It was another obligation as he has positioned himself as the family’s patriarch — picking up extra shifts in the courtroom when other relatives are too overwhelmed to represent the family in a covid-restricted space, taking media interviews, speaking at rallies.

-Before he took the stand, Philonise Floyd said he had prayed with the Rev. Al Sharpton and Rep. Sheila Jackson Lee (D-Tex.), who represents the Cuney Homes housing projects where he grew up.
+Before he took the stand, Floyd said he had prayed with the Rev. Al Sharpton and Rep. Sheila Jackson Lee (D-Tex.), who represents the Cuney Homes housing projects where he grew up.
 Hip-hop artists Paul Wall and Silkk the Shocker reached out to offer support over the weekend.

-Philonise Floyd said he did not practice his testimony much with the attorneys.
-He knew the stories he wanted to tell about Floyd: the big brother who sent his siblings clothes and shoes when he was away at community college; the man who talked to him for hours about the finer points of being a truck driver; the mama’s boy who at 6-foot-6 would still curl around his mother in the fetal position (their mother, Larcenia Cissy Floyd, was 6-foot-2) and could not bear to leave her casket when she died in May 2018.
+Floyd said he did not practice his testimony much with the attorneys.
+He knew the stories he wanted to tell about George Floyd: the big brother who sent his siblings clothes and shoes when he was away at community college; the man who talked to him for hours about the finer points of being a truck driver; the mama’s boy who at 6-foot-6 would still curl around his mother in the fetal position (their mother, Larcenia “Cissy” Floyd, was 6-foot-2) and could not bear to leave her casket when she died in May 2018.

 For prosecutors, his stories helped rebut some of the points of contention that Chauvin attorney Eric Nelson has built throughout the trial.
 By establishing the deep connection that his brother had with his mother, the testimony helped establish why George Floyd cried for her and no one else in his final seconds of life.